Crate cargo_hakari

 Expand description

 cargo hakari is a command-line application to manage workspace-hack crates.
-Use it to speed up local cargo build and cargo check commands by 15-95%, and cumulatively by 20-25% or more.
+Use it to speed up local cargo build and cargo check commands by up to 100x, and cumulatively by up to 1.7x or more.

 For an explanation of what workspace-hack packages are and how they make your builds faster, see the about module.